 -

-DARD recognises the importance of research in helping us achieve our strategic goals and objectives.
+DAERA recognises the importance of research in helping us achieve our strategic goals and objectives.
 We have a long history of funding and carrying out research within the areas of agriculture, fisheries, forestry and food.
 Much of our sponsored research has been translated into practical applications on farm, food processing and other rural businesses.

 We have also invested substantially in research to help shape government policy on agri-food issues which has helped develop this important sector.